 Unlike regular green tea that we drink, matcha is made from shade-grown tea leaves to prevent direct sunlight, which slows down growth and stimulates an increase in chlorophyll level, which turns the leaves into a darker shade of green.
 Only the finest tea buds are hand-picked, leaves de-veined and de-stemmed, and then stone-ground to the fine bright green powder.
 It could take one hour to grind 30 grams of matcha (Continue reading here).

-The high grade matcha are for drinking and the lower grades are used for culinary use.
-High grade matcha tends to be bright green.
+The high-grade matcha is for drinking and the lower grades are used for culinary use.
+High-grade matcha tends to be bright green.
 Regardless of the grade, remember to use your matcha powder quickly after opening as it’ll oxidize and lose its flavor.

 1 Tbsp matcha is 6 grams, and 1 tsp matcha is 2 grams.

 It is said that drinking a single cup on matcha is like drinking ten cups of regular green tea.
 That is because matcha is the only form of tea in which the whole leaf is consumed.
 Since only the best quality of tea leaves and the stringent process is used to make matcha, it offers more of the health benefits of green tea than the other varieties.

 In Japan, matcha is known as an antioxidant powerhouse.
 Antioxidants are the magical nutrients and enzymes responsible for giving us younger-looking skin, boosting memory and concentration, increasing energy level, and preventing a number of life-threatening diseases like cancer.

 High in vitamin C, potassium, iron, as well as dietary fiber, matcha is also enjoyed to help maintain a healthy weight and burning fat.
 In addition, it has a wonderful ability to produce calming, meditative benefits when consumed.
 A welcome respite in our modern lifestyle.